-Owner Dobra Bielinski and her team are planning on frying up thousands of paczki using a beloved, generations-old family recipe with a few modern-day twists when it comes to the filling: Rose Petal Jelly, Plum Butter, Raspberry Jelly and Rose Petal Jelly.
+Owner Dobra Bielinski and her team are planning on frying up thousands of paczki using a beloved, generations-old family recipe with a few modern-day twists when it comes to the filling: Custard Topped with Chocolate Fudge, Apricot Jelly, Plum Butter, Raspberry Jelly and Rose Petal Jelly.
 If you’re more adventurous, try the gourmet flavors such as Fresh Strawberry and Whipped Cream; Fresh Strawberry; Passion Fruit Jelly with a great taste of the Caribbean; Salted Caramel with scratch-made caramel using sea salt; and German Chocolate with pecans and coconut custard topping.
 The bakery’s decidedly non-kid-friendly yet highly delicious “Drunken Paczki” include Vodka & Vanilla Bean Custard, Jameson Whiskey Chocolate Custard and Moonshine and Lemon filled delights.
-They are also offering a paczki baking class on Feb.
-22. Orders should be placed by Feb.
-21.

 5927 W. Lawrence Ave., Jefferson Park; Online: delightfulpastries.com